 William Wareham won Best of Show in 2005 for his sculpture “Without a Shout”.
 William describes his sculpture as “Organized chaos or disorganized order”?
 I am trying to find that balance where these two actions (order and chaos) find a brief harmony of diffused energy in collaboration.
 This is an abstract formalist sculpture that in a metaphorical way relates to our daily lives.
-From the order we shape our lives inside to the unknown, and perhaps disorder we will encounter around the corner.
-As we try to find equilibrium and balance in our lives, sometimes we are more successful than others.
+From the order we shape our lives inside to the unknown, and perhaps the disorder we will encounter around the corner.
+We try to find equilibrium and balance in our lives, sometimes we are more successful than others.
 “Without a Shout” is 10′ x 10′ x 3’; Composition: Painted re-cycled steel.